-Q. What types of property rights does GTC acquire?
+Q. What types of property rights does Georgia Transmission acquire?

-A. We acquire easements for the construction, operation and maintenance of our electric transmission line and associated facilities; however, property owners retain rights to utilize the property (as described, in part, on page 12).
-We usually acquire fee simple property rights (meaning GTC becomes the property owner) for the construction of substations so that GTC can maintain our facilities in a safe and reliable manner.
+A. We acquire easements for the construction, operation and maintenance of our electric transmission line and associated facilities (which include fiber communication lines); however, property owners retain rights to utilize the property (as described, in part, on page 12).
+We usually acquire fee simple property rights (meaning Georgia Transmission becomes the property owner) for the construction of substations so that Georgia Transmission can maintain our facilities in a safe and reliable manner.